-- The risk is small but long term serious damage to the bowel can occur. - Possible effects may be a more permanent change in bowel habit, bleeding from the bowel or diarrhoea. - Other rare but potentially life threatening complications is - a narrowing of the bowel, perforation of the bowel or severe bleeding which again may need to be treated with surgery.
+- The risk is small but long-term serious damage to the bowel can occur. - Possible effects may be a more permanent change in bowel habit, bleeding from the bowel or diarrhoea. - Other rare but potentially life threatening complications are narrowing of the bowel, perforation of the bowel or severe bleeding which, again may need treatment with surgery.